 - for the prevention, detection and investigation of crime.

-We also impose data protection obligations on contracted third parties to ensure they can only use your data to provide services to The EPC for the purposes listed above.
+We also impose data protection obligations on contracted third parties to ensure they can only use your data to provide services to the EPC for the purposes listed above.
 These third parties cannot pass your details onto any other parties unless instructed by the EPC or they are also acting as a data controller, in which case they are responsible for ensuring compliance with data protection laws.

 13. Transferring Your Personal Information Globally